Azure/portaldocs/portal-sdk/generated/top-onboarding.md

 #### <strong>Extension Name</strong>

 * Enter a unique Extension Name as per **naming convention "Microsoft_Azure_ExtensionName"**.
-* Please **check with Marketing team or your leadership team** before deciding a name and onboard to Azure portal.​
+* Please **check with Marketing team or your leadership team** before deciding a name and onboard to Azure portal.
 * Extension Name **cannot be renamed**.
 * Extension Name **must be common across all clouds**
 * Extension Name is shown in the URL and get stamped in user settings when accessing specific resource types.